pitchmuc/adobe-analytics-api-2.0/docs/main.md

       }
   ]

-* updateScheduleJob : Update a schedule Job based on its id and the definition attached to it.
+* updateScheduledJob : Update a schedule Job based on its id and the definition attached to it.
   Arguments:
   * scheduleId : REQUIRED : the jobs to be updated.
   * scheduleObj : REQUIRED : The object to replace the current definition.